agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 ## Predicting a Single P450 Gene

 While the class generates a master list of putative P450s, you will annotate your best BLAST hit.
 Using NCBI’s BLAST and genome browser tools, work to define the complete gene and answer the questions below.

-* Use the genome browser to extract the DNA sequence
-* Use the Translate tools (http://web.expasy.org/translate/) to define the complete protein sequence.
-* Submit your predicted protein sequences to BLAST against GenBank can help determine if you have possibly missed an exon or made an error on intron/exon boundaries. https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome

 **Important Points:**
 * Only the first exon begins with a start codon